Jorge-D-Robles/projects/FinalScheduleMaker/README.md

 ## Conclusion

-The `ScheduleBuilder` Java program provides an efficient and flexible solution to the music lesson scheduling problem at Jonas E. Salk Middle School.
+The `ScheduleMaker` Java program provides an efficient and flexible solution to the music lesson scheduling problem at Jonas E. Salk Middle School.
 By leveraging OOP principles, it offers a more structured and maintainable approach compared to the original Python version.

 For any questions or further information, feel free to contact at jorge@jorgerobles.com.